 A contributor of numerous articles and reviews for important American and European publications, Roger has written pieces that have appeared in Great Britain’s most distinguished newspaper – The Times (London) – as well as in Opera News, Opera, International Record Review, The Opera Quarterly, BBC Music, and programs of every leading American opera company, from Lyric, the Metropolitan Opera and San Francisco Opera to Houston Grand Opera, Washington National Opera, The Santa Fe Opera, and Cincinnati Opera.
 Among his recent publications are articles for the programs of The Juilliard School and Ireland’s Wexford Festival.
 He has written program notes for CDs on the RCA, EMI, Decca, Sony Classical, Deutsche Grammophon, Erato, Virgin Classics, and West Hill Radio Archives labels.
 Among the more than 25 releases have been Renée Fleming’s “Verismo” (Grammy winner); Joyce DiDonato’s “Diva/Divo” (Grammy winner); the re-releases of Beverly Sills’s complete Norma and Manon; a four-disc set of radio broadcasts by Jussi Björling; and recital discs by Anna Netrebko, Danielle de Niese, Juan Diego Flórez, Ben Heppner, Jonas Kaufmann, and Vittorio Grigolo.

-Roger has lectured for such prestigious organizations as the Art Institute of Chicago and the Cleveland Orchestra.
-His lifelong interest in historically important singing has led to lecture residencies at the University of Texas at Austin and the American Institute of Musical Studies in Graz, Austria.
-In 2018 Roger undertook a five-week seminar at Chicago’s Newberry Library, one of the most renowned independent research libraries in the world.
+In addition to Lyric Opera of Chicago, Roger has lectured for such prestigious organizations as The Cleveland Orchestra, the Art Institute of Chicago, Opera Festival of Chicago, and Chicago’s Temple Sholom.
+His lifelong interest in historically important singing has led to lecture residencies at the University of Texas at Austin and the American Institute of Musical Studies in Graz, Austria, as well as Chicago’s Newberry Library, where he taught for the first time in 2018.